 Pipeline maintenance is a demanding process that requires precision, planning, and the right tools.
 Among these tools, pipeline pigs play a crucial role in cleaning, dewatering, batching, and inspecting pipelines of all sizes and materials.
-But not all pigs are created equal—and one of the most common questions operators face is whether to use foam vs urethane pigs for a specific application.
+But not all pigs are created equal, and one of the most common questions operators face is whether to use foam vs. urethane pigs.

 Understanding Foam Pigs

 Foam pigs are lightweight, flexible, and cost-effective, making them ideal for a variety of general-purpose pipeline operations.
-Typically made from open- or closed-cell polyurethane foam, they can navigate tight bends and varying diameters with ease.
+In the foam vs. urethane pigs comparison, the foam pipeline cleaning pig is the softer, more forgiving option.
+Typically made from open- or closed-cell polyurethane foam, it can navigate tight bends and varying diameters with ease.

 Best Applications

-- Cleaning: Foam pigs are commonly used for light to moderate cleaning tasks.
+- Cleaning: Foam pipeline cleaning pigs are commonly used for light to moderate cleaning tasks.
 They can push out debris, residual fluids, or loose contaminants without scratching or damaging the pipeline’s interior.

 - Dewatering: Because of their absorbent nature, foam pigs are particularly effective in removing water after hydrostatic testing or during line drying.